dwhitena/pach-go-regression/README.md

 ## Training/fitting the linear regression model

 First, let’s look our training stage.
-The [goregtrain-single](goregtrain-single) and [goregtrain-multi](goregtrain-multi) go programs (and corresponding Docker images) allow us to train a single linear regression model and a multiple linear regression model, respectively, using github.com/sajari/regression.
+The [train-single](train-single) and [train-multi](train-multi) go programs (and corresponding Docker images) allow us to train a single linear regression model and a multiple linear regression model, respectively, using github.com/sajari/regression.
 The single linear regression model will predict diabetes disease progression based on a single attribute `bmi` (body mass index), and the multiple linear regression model will predict diabetes disease progression based on two attributes, `bmi` and `ltg` (a blood related measurement).

 The data that we will use to train the model is freely available (e.g., [here](https://archive.ics.uci.edu/ml/datasets/Diabetes)) in CSV format: